 - 1. salaries, wages, overtime and tips,

 - 2. income from self-employment;

 - 3. commissions;

 - 4. severance pay;

 - 5. royalties;

 - 6. bonuses:

 - 7. interest and dividends;

 - 8. income derived from businesses/partnerships;

-- 9. social security excluding any benefit due to a child's own disability;
+- 9. social security excluding any benefit due to a child's own disability1;

 - 10. non means-tested veterans' benefits;

 - 11. military pay, allowances and allotments;

 - 12. insurance benefits, including those received for disability and personal injury, but excluding reimbursements for property losses;

 - 13. workers' compensation;

 - 14. unemployment compensation;

-- 15. pensions;

-- 16. annuities;

-- 17. distributions and income from trusts;

-- 18. capital gains in real and personal property transactions to the extent that they represent a regular source of income;

-&lt;sup>1 If a parent receives social security benefits or SSDI benefits and the children of the parties receive a dependency benefit derived from that parent's benefit, the amount of the dependency benefit shall be added to the gross income of that parent.
+1 If a parent receives social security benefits or SSDI benefits and the children of the parties receive a dependency benefit derived from that parent's benefit, the amount of the dependency benefit shall be added to the gross income of that parent.
 This combined amount is that parent's gross income for purposes of the child support calculation.